Cool Alternative Transportation Methods to Reduce Air Pollution

 Air pollution is the reason for the increased temperatures worldwide, increase in sea levels and melting of ice from colder regions and icebergs.
 This leads to floods, climate change and loss of habitats for different species.

 The ozone layer is getting thinner.
-This emit harmful rays back on earth and can cause skin and eye related problems.
+This emits harmful rays back on earth and can cause skin and eye-related problems.
 UV rays also have the capability to affect crops.

-The list is quite larger but there is no point of going further.
+The list is quite larger but there is no point in going further.
 As you can see, hazardous air can lead to a lot of nasty shit.2

 So, what can we do?

-Well, blaming the gouverment, the modern factories and your neighbour for burning coal is a way to proceed, surely.
+Well, blaming the government, the modern factories and your neighbor for burning coal is a way to proceed, surely.
 But how do you think this will unfold?

 Let’s say you write a detailed blog post on your favorite social media account about the air pollution and how the government is doing basically nothing to make the air breathable again.
 Or, you simply knock on your neighbor’s door and tell him to sell his 3 cars because your future kids will probably have asthma because of the damage he’s doing right now.
-Well, these two actions will lead only to angry comments and a potential fist fight with the person living next doors.
+Well, these two actions will only lead to angry comments and a potential fistfight with the person living next door.
 Or in other words, it won’t be impactful, at all.